WHERE ARE THEY NOW?

 Just been reading the writings of Roy Tuthill.
 He wants to know how I am.
 Not too bad thanks Roy.
 Glad to know you are alive and kicking, not quite so youthful looking as when I last saw you but then it was around 1968-70 I suppose.

 I've looked through my albums but you dont appear in the ones I have to hand.
 However I have some more back in Norfolk (currently living in Lincolnshire), so I'll look for you next time I am there.
-Like you I am still at work.
-Our business is car and van rental.
-Although I'm three years late for retirement, most of our rivals have gone bust so I am busier than ever.
-This 'where are they now' feature is very interesting.
-When I have consulted my albums I'll be contributing to it again.

 Best wishes to everyone I used to know.